 ‘I followed your tracks all the way up’, he said.
 ‘I thought to myself: that must be some tenacious bugger coming up that climb’.

 But he didn’t stay for lunch, climbing back on his bike in full winter gear to rattle his aging bones on the next stretch.

-My last day pushed from tiny Merriwa to horse-town, Scone, home of a multi-billion international horse-breeding business.
+My last day pushed from tiny Merriwa to the horse-town, Scone, home of a multi-billion dollar international horse-breeding business.
 It was also the end of a rail-motor run from Newcastle and I was aiming to catch that rail-motor.
 The ride was full of climbs and drops and legs that were really feeling like they wanted to go much, much further.
 It was also full of empty houses in vast fields.
 Why is it that here houses are virtually for the taking, along with a little repair, while in the cities they cost well over half a million dollars.
 What a wonderful economic system capitalism is.

 But as I began the long, warm-up climb out of Merriwa, I met a woman of about 60 walking along the side of the road – as you do about 10 km out of town.

 ‘I don’t know how you manage that’, she said. ‘riding so far and long with everything you need’.